Avoids Georgia probate (saving your loved ones hassle, time, and money)

 Typically, when a person passes away (with or without a Last Will and Testament), your loved ones cannot simply jump in and start collecting your assets.
 Probate is a court-supervised legal process used to validate your Will, collect your assets, value your estate, settle debts, pay various taxes, and oversee the distribution of your assets to your heirs.
 Even if everyone involved agrees to everything, the probate process can be time-consuming and can quickly get expensive, leaving fewer assets for your beneficiaries to inherit.

 A Revocable Living Trust avoids this probate process, which saves your loved one’s hassle, time, and money.
-When you pass away, the person you choose to be in charge (called your “successor Trustee”) can immediately distribute the assets to your beneficiaries according to your instructions.
+When you pass away, the person you choose (called your “successor Trustee”) can immediately distribute the assets to your beneficiaries according to your instructions.

 Avoids probate for out-of-state property

 The Georgia Probate Court cannot transfer out-of-state real estate to your beneficiaries.
 Thus, if you own real estate in Georgia and out-of-state, your loved ones will have to go through a Georgia probate and an additional probate in the state where you own that real estate.

 A single Revocable Living Trust can avoid probate in multiple states for people who own out-of-state real estate.